United States Luxury Residential Real Estate Market Size and Share

 Key Questions Answered in the Report

-What is the current size of the United States luxury residential real estate market?
+What is the size and expected growth of the United States luxury residential real estate market by 2031?

-Which property type is growing fastest within the luxury segment?
+Which property type leads and which is growing fastest in U.S. luxury housing?

 United States Luxury Residential Real Estate Market Report Snapshots